angular/angular/aio/content/guide/esbuild.md

 </code-example>

-### Starting the development server
+## Starting the development server

-The development server now has the ability to automatically detect the new build system and use it to build the application.
+The development server will automatically detect the new build system and use it to build the application.
 To start the development server no changes are necessary to the `dev-server` builder configuration or command line.

 <code-example language="shell">